pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

 ![Imagenet dataset](ImageNet.png)

-VGG19 is one of the networks that was trained on this dataset to find category of each image.
-This network consists of some convolutional layers and 2 fully connected layer at the end, and a softmax layer to predict probabilities on each class.
+VGG19 is one of the networks that was trained on this dataset to find the category of each image.
+This network consists of some convolutional layers and 2 fully-connected layers at the end, and a softmax layer to predict probabilities on each class.

 ![vgg19 network](vgg19.jpg)

 This network takes an image and do some transformations on that and goes forward to reach the last layer which is a probability distribution on 1000 classes.
-As the network learns to find the correct class for each images it learns to transform images into meaningful spaces.
-I reshaped each image to (300 * x), maintaining it's aspect ratio and then center cropped each to obtain a (224 * 224 * 3) image.(3 relates to "RGB" channel) VGG network takes an image and do some operations on it. input image is a (224 * 224 * 3) tensor and for example output of the last max pooling layer is (7 * 7 * 512) tensor.
+As the network learns to find the correct class for each image.
+It learns to transform images into meaningful spaces.
+I reshaped each image to (300 * x), maintaining it's aspect ratio and then center cropped each to obtain a (224 * 224 * 3) image.(3 relates to "RGB" channel) VGG network takes an image and does some operations on it. input image is a (224 * 224 * 3) tensor and for example output of the last max pooling layer is (7 * 7 * 512) tensor.
-Two last fully connected layers are vector of 4096 elements, it means that each image is transformed into a 4096 dimensional space at last fully connected layers.
+Two last fully connected layers are vector of 4096 elements, it means that each image is transformed into a 4096-dimensional space at last fully connected layers.

-So for each image we have output of different layers in VGG19 network which each regards to a transformation of image.
+So for each image, we have the output of different layers in the VGG19 network which each regards to a transformation of the image.
 I have used last three layers (max_pool5, FC1, FC2) which are (7 * 7 * 512), (4096), (4096) dimensional vectors.

-Can we expect that using L2 distance in these new spaces work better than normal L2 distance between images?
+Can we expect that using L2 distance in these new spaces work better than the normal L2 distance between images?
 The answer is __Yes__

-Below tabel shows the closest images to shoe, hair, and car pictures, in terms of L2 Distance in __primary, max_pool5, FC1, FC2__ spaces.
+Below table shows the closest images to shoe, hair, and car pictures, in terms of L2 Distance in __primary, max_pool5, FC1, FC2__ spaces.

 Space | Shoe Item | Hair Item |  Car Item